Donor Profile

 How much ODA does Italy contribute?

-In 2022, Italy spent a total of US$7.2 billion on ODA, making it the 7th-largest donor country among members of the OECD DAC.
-In relative terms, Italy was the 21st-largest donor amongmembers of the OECD DAC.
+In 2023, Italy spent a total of US$6 billion on ODA, making it the 8th-largest donor country among members of the DAC.
+In relative terms, Italy was the 21st-largest donor.

 How is Italian ODA changing?

-In November 2023, the Italian Parliament adopted a COP28 resolution, signed by 19 Italian MPs from all parties in the majority coalition, committing to the 0.7% ODA to GNI ratio with half of ODA dedicated to tackling climate change.
+In November 2023, the Italian Parliament adopted a COP28 resolution, signed by 19 Italian MPs from all parties in the majority coalition, committing to the 0.7% ODA/GNI ratio with half of ODA dedicated to tackling climate change.
 This is also in line with the Italian government’s commitment to the 0.7% ODA to GNI ratio by 2030.

 In 2022, Italy's Parliament voted to approve a budget for 2022-2026, which includes an increase in the international cooperation budget by EUR99 million ( US$104 million) for 2022, EUR199 million ( US$210 million) for 2023, EUR249 million ( US$262 million) for 2024, EUR299 million ( US$315 million) for 2025, and EUR349 million ( US$368 million) per year starting from 2026.

-In-donor refugee costs have taken up a significant share of Italy’s ODA.
-In 2022, as preliminary data shows, Italy spent US$1.6 billion or 22% of its total ODA on these costs.
-This follows a previous increase in these costs between 2020 and 2021.
+IDRCs have taken up a significant share of Italy’s ODA.
+In 2022, Italy spent US$1.6 billion or 22% of its total ODA on these costs, continuing an upward trend from 2020 and 2021.

-The 2022 budget clarified the practice of counting in-donor refugee costs as funds for Italian ODA, in addition to counting the resources for hosting refugees and asylum seekers in their first 12 months in Italy.
+The 2022 budget clarified the practice of counting IDRCs as funds for Italian ODA, in addition to counting the resources for hosting refugees and asylum seekers in their first 12 months in Italy.
 The unspent part of these funds intended for the reception of refugees and asylum seekers will be redirected from the Ministry of Interior to the Ministry of Foreign Affairs and International Cooperation.

 Where is Italian ODA allocated?

 Italy traditionally disburses most of its ODA multilaterally.
-On average, Italy directed 67% of its ODA to multilateral institutions between 2013 and 2022; however, between 2013 and 2017, Italy’s share of bilateral contributions increased due to the high costs associated with hosting refugees; this trend reversed in 2018 and continued until 2020, before it rebounded in 2021 and subsequently in 2022 too.
-While this shift brought Italy’s bilateral and multilateral contributions more in line with the DAC average, Italy has tended to revert to greater multilateral spending in recent years.
+On average, Italy directed 67% of its ODA to multilateral institutions between 2013-2022.
+However, between 2013-2017, Italy’s share of bilateral contributions increased due to the high costs associated with hosting refugees, a trend which has repeated itself since 2020.

 In 2022, Italy channeled 48% of its ODA multilaterally, well above the 32% average of all members of the OECD DAC.
 Meanwhile, Italy provided 52% of ODA bilaterally, or US$3.9 billion.
 Of the US$3.9 billion in bilateral ODA, US$3.04 billion was direct bilateral funding and US$891 million was earmarked funding through multilaterals.